rma-rripken/LLM-Notes/README.md

 # LLM-Notes

-This is a cool behind the scenes example of LLM output being fed back into LLM: https://github.com/openai/openai-cookbook/blob/main/examples/Unit_test_writing_using_a_multi-step_prompt.ipynb
+This is a cool behind the scenes example of LLM output being fed back into LLM.
+They ask LLM "what does code {x} do?"
+Then they ask "What tests should you have for code that does {y}?"
+Then for each they ask: "Given code X write a python unit test of aspect Z
+They can use different LLM for different questions.
+The code-understanding question doesn't have to use the code-generating LLM. https://github.com/openai/openai-cookbook/blob/main/examples/Unit_test_writing_using_a_multi-step_prompt.ipynb